Who are Recovery Coaches?

 You must make arrangements for your own food.
 There are many food options near the training sites.
 Most training locations do not allow outside food to be brought into the venue.

 Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
-If you are a person with a disability who requires a reasonable accommodation in order to participate in this training, please contact us at 319-467-4288 or 319-467-4296 or email us at iowapeersupporttraining@healthcare.uiowa.edu.
+If you are a person with a disability who requires a reasonable accommodation in order to participate in this training, please call us at 319-467-4296 or email us at: lauren-vorwald@uiowa.edu

 Frequently Asked Questions